rhysfaultless-cpr/react_aws_authentication/README.md

     import awsconfig from './aws-exports';
     Amplify.configure(awsconfig);
     ```
-8. Use a prebuild AWS component for account-creation and sign-in.
+8. Use a prebuilt AWS component for account-creation and sign-in.
     `npm install aws-amplify @aws-amplify/ui-react`

     And importing this component into _App.js_